sduverger/fpwm/README.md

 Limitations ?
 -------------

-* you will cry blood it you're a good python programmer
+* you will cry blood if you're a good python programmer
 * there are bugs, they will be fixed
 * check TODO and BUGS files